learn-co-curriculum/instant-datascience/README.md

 To separate our string into a list of individual words, we need to change this continuous string into a Python `list`.
 Here is how we tell the computer to do this: split the string into a different entity every time you see a space.
 Here are those directions in code.

+> **Note:** we are going to be using methods like `split` and `len` throughout this lesson.
+Don't worry, we will explain what these methods do in later lessons.
+For now, focus on following the logic of what the inputs are doing.

 ```python
 list_of_lyrics = lyrics.split(' ')
 ```

 Ok, let's see what `list_of_lyrics` looks like.
-You're about to see a lot of words, so just scroll through them, and we'll meet up afterwards.

 ```python
 list_of_lyrics